Background

 Metrowest Regional Transport Authority (MWRTA)

 The MWRTA, also known as The Lift, provides bus service throughout the MetroWest area.
 It goes through Framingham, Natick, Holliston, Ashland, Hopkinton, Milford, Marlborough, and Southborough.
 The system also stops at the downtown Framingham train station and all the area high schools.
-Fare is $1.50.
+Fare is $1.50, cash or CatchCard only.
 Transfers from one MWRTA bus to another are free.

 In addition to MWRTA, Framingham has the following public transportation services: